marbetschar/marco.betschart.name/areas/README.md

+---
+description: |
+  An area of responsibility is "a sphere of activity with a **standard to be maintained over time.**"
+---

 # Areas

-> An area of responsibility is "a sphere of activity with a **standard to be maintained over time.**"

 An area does not have a specific goal, nor does it have a deadline.
 The characteristics of an area are: